makerbot/Makerbot/scripts/lampshade/README.txt

 from:
 http://www.pythonware.com/products/pil/

-You can get a list of parameters and help python ./lampshade.py -h
+You can get usage information by running: python ./lampshade.py -h

 The demo files in the patterns directory were made with the following